SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 manipulating assertions and for checking whether these assertions are satisfiable.
 If they are, a model can be constructed from the context.

-Yices allows several context to be created and manipulated independently.
+Yices allows several contexts to be created and manipulated independently.
 The API provides functions for

 - creating and configuring a context